NSW 2264 Census 2021 + Live DA Data

 Is Silverwater good for property investment?

-The investment case is cautious.
-Weekly rent of $380 against a $1,020,000 median implies a gross yield near 1.9%, below typical investment thresholds.
-The 19.3% vacancy rate is high relative to most suburbs, and only 23.9% of households rent.
-Rent grew 11.1% over the period and overseas migration adds 46 net residents per year, which provides some demand support.
+The investment case is mixed.
+Weekly rent of $380 against a $1,020,000 median implies a gross yield near 1.9%, below most investor benchmarks, and the 19.3% vacancy rate is elevated.
+However, rent grew 11.1% over the measured period, overseas migration adds a net 46 residents per year, and 37 development applications in 12 months including dual-occupancy and subdivision works signal active land-use change.

 How is Silverwater's population changing?

-Population grew 21.6% over the past decade.
-Annual growth runs at 1.24%, adding roughly 40 persons per year, with a medium forecast of around 3,451 residents by 2031.
-Overseas migration is the primary driver at a net 46 per year, while internal migration produces a net outflow of 21.
-The age profile continues to skew older, with the senior share up 3.3 points over the decade.
+Population grew 21.6% over the past decade and is rising at 1.24% annually, adding roughly 40 people per year.
+A medium forecast projects around 3,451 residents by 2031, up from 3,231 in 2025.
+Overseas migration at a net 46 per year is the primary driver, offsetting an internal outflow of 21.
+The age profile is shifting older, with the senior share up 3.3 points over 10 years.

 How much development is happening in Silverwater?

-There were 37 development applications lodged in the past 12 months, including dual-occupancy subdivision works and commercial alterations.
-For a suburb of 274 residents and 0.9 sqkm, that rate signals active interest in densification, consistent with the early-signs gentrification classification and improving affordability trend from 45.9% of income in 2011 to 37.1% in 2021.
+There were 37 development applications lodged in the past 12 months, including dual-occupancy modifications, subdivision and commercial alteration works.
+For a 0.9 sqkm suburb of 274 residents, that is an active rate and aligns with the early-signs gentrification classification.
+Affordability improved from 45.9% of income in 2011 to 37.1% in 2021, creating financial incentive for owners to subdivide or intensify existing lots.

 How to read these comparisons